StoKatze/Automatic-Floodlights-For-3D-Printer-Octoprint-server-/README.md

 1. Download [AutomaticOctoprintLED.py](Python/AutomaticOctoprintLED.py) in this directory
 1. Edit it using nano or any other text editor ```nano AutomaticOctoprintLED.py```
 1. Check and, if needed, edit your settings from line 13 to line 16 (an in-depth explaination of this option is available in the script, comments from line 6 to line 12)
 1. Set your API Key on line 18 (Octoprint Server Web UI -> Settings -> API -> Enable CORS, then copy the Global API Key string) - DO NOT SHARE THIS KEY!
-WHOEVER HAS IT CAN CANTROL YOUR WHOLE OCTOPRINT SERVER!
+WHOEVER HAS IT CAN CONTROL YOUR WHOLE OCTOPRINT SERVER!
 1. If you are using another pin for the relay signal, edit line 23 too
 1. Save and exit